-State government regulations require anyone planning to commence building work to first obtain a building permit.
-Work includes renovations, alterations or additions, construction of retaining walls, carports and swimming pools.
+State government regulations require anyone planning to commence building work to first obtain a development approval.

 Building certifiers are responsible for assessing whether proposed building work complies with all relevant provisions of the Building Act and associated standards.
-The building certifier who issues the building permit must also carry out inspections to determine if the building work complies with the approval.
+The building certifier who issues the development approval must also carry out inspections to determine if the building work complies with the approval.

-Most types of building work requires a building approval.
-You can obtain a building approval and general information from a private building certifier.
+Most types of building work require a development approval.
+You can obtain a development approval and general information from a private building certifier.

 Private building certifiers are not authorised to approve any building work that is contrary to the local planning scheme or the Queensland Development Code.
 If there is any uncertainty as to whether the proposed structure complies with the requirements of the local planning scheme or the Queensland Development Code, Council recommends property owners complete a Town Planning Appraisal Application [120KB].

-All plumbing work in Queensland is regulated by the state government legislative requirements.
-Recent changes to legislation have affected the way council assesses plumbing work.
+All plumbing work in Queensland is regulated by State Government legislative requirements.

 - Queensland Plumbing and Wastewater Code